How Salman F Rahman makes billions with free bank money

 Salman F Rahman has held the chairmanship of IFIC Bank for 14 years since 2010, despite owning only 2% of the shares.
 His son serves as vice chairman with a 2% stake, while the government owns 32.75% of the shares and the general public holds 61%.

-Under his chairmanship, he allegedly abused the bank's resources through financial engineering.
+Under his chairmanship, Salman allegedly abused the bank's resources through financial engineering.

 For example, last year IFIC Bank issued "IFIC Aamar Bond" worth Tk1,000 crore for Sreepur Township Ltd (STL), a newly-formed real estate company in partnership with Beximco Group.